 If you're a fan of Scrivener, you're in good company.
-But what if you're looking for a change?
+But what if you're not a fan of the steep learning curve and you're looking for a change?

 We've done the legwork for you and compiled a list of the top 10 Scrivener alternatives.
-So if you're ready to take your writing to the next level, read on!
+So if you're ready to take your writing to the next level, read onto get the inside scoop on other programs like Scrivener!

 1. Google Docs